-- A. The chair's summary assessment of the journals, presses and venues in which the candidate's work since tenure appears.
-This information should include assessment of the prestige and selectivity of the venues, and might also include such things as circulation, acceptance rates, and time lag for publication.
+- A. The chair's summary assessment of the journals and presses in which the candidate's work appears.
+This information should include, when possible, assessment of the significance and selectivity of the venues, and such things as circulation, acceptance rate, and time lag for publication.
 When possible and relevant, there should be an explanation, based on the rules or guidelines in the discipline or the candidate's area of professional activity, for the order of authorship for collaborative work.
-An assessment of exhibitions, galleries, performance commitments, and venues that parallels the assessment of work in print must be provided for a candidate whose professional activity is not presented in written form. (\) - B. External evaluations of scholarship.
+An assessment of exhibitions, galleries, performance commitments, and venues that parallels the assessment of work in print must be provided for a candidate whose professional activity is not presented in written form. () - B. External evaluations of scholarship.
 This section should contain the following items in order: - 1.
-List of external evaluators including name, title and affiliation, and whether the choice was by the department or by the candidate (\).
-The final dossier should include 4-6 letters from evaluators with at least half of the evaluators chosen by the department chair in consultation with the tenured full professors of the department.
-(In the case of joint appointments, refer to the cooperation in choosing external evaluators described in V.) Reviewers are normally other faculty members, and when they are they normally hold the rank of full professor.
+List of external evaluators including name, title and affiliation, and whether the choice was by the department or by the candidate ().
+The final dossier should include 3 or 4 letters from evaluators chosen by the candidate and 4 from evaluators chosen by the department chair in consultation with the tenured members of the department.
+(In the case of joint appointments, the department and program share in the selection of four external reviews; see V below.)
+Reviewers are normally other faculty members, and when they are they should be tenured.
 In those cases in which proposed reviewers are not faculty members, there should be reasonable assurance that they will be able to comment on the candidate's work in a manner relevant to the candidacy.
-For promotion cases brought forward in or after the 15th year in rank, the candidate, in consultation with the division director and chair, shall have the option of selecting all external evaluators who are appropriate for the appraisal of their scholarship after tenure.
-The candidate should prepare a list of 4 to 6 names in rank order out of which 2 to 3 will be chosen.
-The package sent to each external evaluator includes only the candidate's post-tenure work that has been published or is complete and accepted for publication, their c.v. and the trajectory statement.
-Material sent to evaluators should not include work that was published or accepted at the time of tenure, unpublished manuscripts, or plans/prospectuses for future work, including grant proposals.
-Unpublished scholarship sent to external evaluators at the time of the tenure review will be considered in the materials for promotion to Full Professor only when it has undergone substantial revision. - 2.
+The package sent to each external evaluator includes the published and accepted work of the candidate, their c.v. and the trajectory statement.
+Unpublished manuscripts with indications of status as outlined in 4.I.A.1 may also be sent, at the request of the candidate.
+Plans or prospectuses for future work, including grant proposals, should not be included in the packet, but may be noted in the trajectory statement. - 2.
 Letters from each evaluator, signed, dated, and on letterhead.
-The vitae of reviewers should be included among the materials provided to the Promotion and Tenure Committee outside of the dossier. (\\\) (The letter of request see Model Letter B specifies that the external evaluator's report should be in the form of a signed letter on institutional letterhead and gives the date by which the letter is needed, building in a margin of safety before the department convenes on the case.
+Hard copy is preferred, but PDF is acceptable.
+The vitae of reviewers should be included among the materials provided to the Promotion and Tenure Committee outside of the dossier. () (The letter of request see Model Letter B specifies that the external evaluator's report should be in the form of a signed letter on institutional letterhead and gives the date by which the letter is needed, building in a margin of safety before the department convenes on the case.
 Chairs are reminded that it is standard professional courtesy to acknowledge external letters when they are received.
-Email is fine for this see Model Letter F.) - 3.
-List of items sent to external referees (\) - 4.
-2-3 page scholarship/creative work trajectory prepared by the candidate (\\) - C. List of materials available in the Dean's Office for inspection by the Promotion and Tenure Committee.
+Email is fine for this see Model Letter F). - 3.
+List of items sent to external referees () - 4.
+1-2 page scholarship/creative work trajectory prepared by the candidate () - C. List of materials available in the Dean's Office for inspection by the Promotion and Tenure Committee.
 The list should include all material sent to external evaluators.
 The chair should share this list with the candidate, who may add other items that are to be made available.
-The candidate is responsible for taking these items to the Dean's Office. (\) (\\) - D. List of items sent to external reviewers at the time of tenure review (\\\)
+The candidate is responsible for taking these items to the Dean's Office. () ()